 Another funding challenge is that contributions to the Judges Retirement System are developed as a level percentage of payroll, so the dollar amount of contributions is expected to increase from year to year as payroll increases.
 However, one of the major funding sources of the System (court fees) is not payroll related, and the dollar amount can vary from year to year.
-This disconnect between the funding policy and the financing mechanism creates a unique funding challenge as there will tend to be an increasing shortfall between the actuarial employer contribution and the court fees over time, resulting in an increasing pattern of additional State contributions.
+This disconnect between the funding policy and the financing mechanism creates the possibility for a unique funding challenge.
+However, the new State payroll-related contribution of 5%, scheduled to begin July 1, 2023, is expected to address this concern to a large extent and reduce the volatility of the additional state contribution from year to year.

 We note that the risk associated with court fees is likely to be more pronounced for the next few years as a result of the COVID-19 pandemic, although this risk is offset by the scheduled increases due to LB 17.
 Therefore, it is difficult to anticipate how the amount of court fees will change over the next five to ten years.
-Current results show that statutory contribution levels are sufficient to fund future benefit obligations if all assumptions are met in the future.